kazvee/local-bytes/README.md

 ## Installation 💻
 * Clone this repo to your local machine.
 * Install dependencies: `npm i` (or `npm install`).
-* Create file restaurants.csv inside src/data, using example.restaurants.csv as a reference to ensure correct headers and formatting.
+* Create file `restaurants.csv` inside `src/data`, using `example.restaurants.csv` as a reference to ensure correct headers and formatting.

 ### Start the Development Server
 * Run `npm run dev`.